hschott/ready-websocket-plugin/README.md

 Install the plugin via the Plugin Manager inside Ready!
 API.

+This plugin also runs with SoapUI 5.2.
+Install it by copying it to <users home>/.soapuios/plugins/ .

 This plugin was inspired by [SmartBear/ready-mqtt-plugin](https://github.com/SmartBear/ready-mqtt-plugin) and lots of code has been taken from it.
 Thanks to the original authors.